Arizona-Tecnologia/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * It has to map activities of the same type
 * It has to map activities of the supported types
-* It has to be a one-to-one mapping
+* It has to be an one-to-one mapping

 If validation reports errors, migration fails with a `MigrationPlanValidationException` providing a `MigrationPlanValidationReport` object with details on the